data-8/nbpuller/README.md

+# DEPRECATED

+This extension is deprecated, please use [nbgitpuller](https://github.com/data-8/nbgitpuller) instead.

 # nbpuller
 An extension for jupyter notebook to retrieve and update local files from remote git repository using native git pull and merge.